Larry Fink: Community involvement

-Fink serves on the board of trustees of New York University, where he holds various chairmanships including chair of the Financial Affairs Committee.
-He also co-chairs the NYU Langone Medical Center board of trustees and is a trustee of the Boys and Girls Club of New York.
-Fink is also on the board of the Robin Hood Foundation.
-Fink founded the Lori and Laurence Fink Center for Finance & Investments at UCLA Anderson in 2009, and currently serves as chairman of the board.
+Fink is on the board of trustees of New York University, where he holds various chairmanships including chair of the Financial Affairs Committee.
+He co-chairs the NYU Langone Medical Center board of trustees, and is a trustee of the Boys and Girls Club of New York.
+Fink is on the board of the Robin Hood Foundation.
+Fink founded the Lori and Laurence Fink Center for Finance & Investments at UCLA Anderson in 2009, and is its chairman.

 In December 2016, Fink joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.

-In his 2018 annual open letter to CEOs, he called for corporations to play an active role in improving the environment, working to better their communities, and increasing the diversity of their workforces.
+In his 2018 annual open letter to CEOs, he called for corporations to play an active role in improving the environment, working to better their communities, and increasing the diversity of their work forces.
 This has been taken as evidence of a move by BlackRock, one of the largest public investors, to proactively enforce these targets.
 In his 2019 open letter, Fink said that companies and their CEOs must step into a leadership vacuum to tackle social and political issues when governments fail to address these issues.

 After the murder of Jamal Khashoggi in October 2018, Fink cancelled plans to attend an investment conference in Saudi Arabia.

 In his 2020 annual open letter, Fink announced environmental sustainability as core goal for BlackRock's future investment decisions.
 In this letter, he explained how climate will become a driver in economics, affecting all aspects of the economy.
 He also divulged in a separate letter (to investors) that BlackRock will be cutting ties with previous investments involving thermal coal and other investments that have a large environmental risk.

-Larry Fink is also longtime donor and supporter of the New York City Police Foundation: a group that provides financial support to the New York City Police Department.
+Fink also supports the New York City Police Foundation, which is a group that provides financial support to the New York City Police Department.
 The non-profit Color of Change called on Fink to divest from the NYC Police Foundation in the wake of the murder of George Floyd and subsequent nationwide protests.

 Personal life

-Fink has been married to his wife Lori, his high-school sweetheart, since 1974.
-The couple has three children.
+Fink has been married to his wife Lori Weider, his high-school sweetheart since 1974.
+The couple have three children.
 Joshua, their eldest son, was CEO of Enso Capital, a now defunct hedge fund in which Fink had a stake.

-The Finks own homes in Manhattan, North Salem, New York, and Vail, Colorado.
+In 2004, they bought Finch Farm in North Salem, New York from the actor Stanley Tucci for $3.7 million and have since bought seven more parcels of land there, including one from Maurice Sendak and 27 acres from the town's deputy supervisor Peter Kamenstein in 2019 for $5.4 million.
+They also have an apartment on the Upper East Side of Manhattan and a house in Aspen, Colorado.

 Fink is a lifelong supporter of the Democratic Party.